Looking it up, it does not look like there has been a new baseball media thread posted for '18.

 It’s big ball chunky time

-― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Sunday, 17 March 2019 17:55 (one month ago) Permalink
+― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Sunday, 17 March 2019 17:55 (three months ago) Permalink

-― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Sunday, 17 March 2019 17:56 (one month ago) Permalink
+― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Sunday, 17 March 2019 17:56 (three months ago) Permalink

 is that supposed to be sung to the tune of peanut butter jelly time?